nolmoonen/cuda-sdf/README.md

 `cuda-sdf` performs naive path tracing of a signed distance field (SDF) using ray marching, accelerated with CUDA.
-The below one-megapixel image displays the Menger sponge, with a thousand samples and ten bounces, generated in ten seconds on an RTX 2070.
+The below one-megapixel image displays the Menger sponge, with a thousand samples and up to 80 bounces, generated in about 20 seconds on an RTX 2070.
 Note that the RTX ray shooting capabilities cannot be not used, as the geometry is implicitly defined.

 ![](doc/splash.png)